elisabeth-h7/chapter-4-exercise-1/README.md

 Note that you can preview this Markdown in Atom to make sure it works correctly.

 > “I would sooner be a foreigner in Spain than in most countries.
-How easy it is to make friends in Spain!” – George Orwell
+How easy it is to make friends in Spain!” – George Orwell [source] https://takelessons.com/blog/best-travel-quotes-z03